mindplace/namahai_landing/README.md

 # Namahai Art Creative

-A landing page for Namahai news.
+A landing page for Namahai updates and news.